edmundhung/conform/docs/intent-button.md

 ### Submission Intent

-The submitter allows us to extend the form with different behaviour based on the intent.
-However, it pollutes the form value with data that are used to control form behaviour.
+The submitter is particular useful when you want to extend the form with different behaviour based on the intent.
+However, it also pollutes the form value with data that are used to control form behaviour.

 ```tsx
 import { useForm } from '@conform-to/react';